Fruit Stripe

-Fruit Stripe is an artificially and naturally flavored fruit chewing gum.
-The individual pieces of gum have stripes marked on them, and it is packaged in zebra-striped wrappers, which also act as temporary tattoos.
+Fruit Stripe was an artificially and naturally flavored fruit chewing gum produced by Beech-Nut in 1960 and discontinued in 2024.
+The individual pieces of gum were striped and were packaged in zebra-striped wrappers, which also acted as temporary tattoos.

 History

-The "Five Flavor Gum" was invented by James Parker and vended first in 1969 by the Beech-Nut company.
-Farley's & Sathers Candy Company acquired the Fruit Stripe brand-name during 2003 from The Hershey Company.
-Farley's & Sathers merged with Ferrara Pan during 2012, forming the Ferrara Candy Company, which became a wholly owned subsidiary of Ferrero during 2017.
+The "Five Flavor Gum" was invented by James Parker and first sold in 1960 by the Beech-Nut company.

-A new variety was introduced, Fruit Stripes Gummy Candy, in 2022.
+A new variety was introduced, Fruit Stripe Gummy Candy, in 2022.
+In January 2024, Ferrero announced that it would cease further production of Fruit Stripe gum.

 Flavors

-Two types of five-flavor packs of Fruit Stripe are currently produced:
+Two types of five-flavor packs of Fruit Stripe were produced: